How To Sell Art On Pinterest: The Complete Guide

 What Pinterest Formats Can You Use To Market Your Art?

-At the time of writing, Pinterest will allow you to pin four different formats.
-These formats are a static pin, idea pin, carousel pin, and video pin.
+At the time of writing, Pinterest allows you to pin four different formats.
+These formats are:

-No matter which format you choose to start with, each of your pins has to lead the user to where you want that person to arrive.
-That might be a blog post, article, or product page of your online store.
+No matter which format you choose to start with, every single pin has to lead the old or new user to where you want that person to arrive.
+That might be a blog post (if you own a WordPress website), article, product page, your online store, or even a YouTube video.

 There is no need to decide which Pinterest format you should use the most.
 One thing I learned after using Pinterest for over five years now is that nothing can replace your personal experience of being on the platform and testing things for yourself.

-I would suggest testing different formats to see which one will work best for your business.
-Also, keep in mind that the different pin formats have different functions and won’t bring you the same results.
+I suggest testing different formats to see which one works best for your business.
+Also, keep in mind that the different pin formats have different functions and won’t deliver the same results.

 For instance, idea pins tend to bring more engagement than static pins.
 An idea pin that goes viral can deliver your business an audience reach beyond your imagination.